ucl-exoplanets/TauREx3_public/doc/source/user/taurex/star.rst

 -------
 ``star_type = phoenix``

-Stellar emission spectrum is read from the PHOENIX_ library ``.fmt`` files and interpolated to the correct temperature.
+Stellar emission spectrum is read from the PHOENIX_ library ``.fits.gz`` files and interpolated to the correct temperature.
 Any temperature outside of the range provided by PHOENIX will use a blackbody SED instead.
-The ``.fmt`` filenames must include the temperature as the first number.
+The ``.fits.gz`` filenames must include the temperature as the first number.
 TauREx3 splits the filename in terms of numbers so any text can be included in the beginning of the file name, therefore these are valid::
-    lte05600.fmt  # 5600 Kelvin
+    lte05600.fits.gz  # 5600 Kelvin
-    abunchofothertext-andanother-here05660-0.4_0.5.0.8.fmt #5660 Kelvin
+    abunchofothertext-andanother-here05660-0.4_0.5.0.8.fits.gz #5660 Kelvin
-    5700-056-034-0434.fmt #5700 Kelvin
+    5700-056-034-0434.fits.gz #5700 Kelvin

 Variables
 ~~~~~~~~~